Lawyers for Trump Organization CFO Allen Weisselberg expect ‘other indictments’

 He described the veteran CFO as a well-compensated executive who intentionally avoided tax obligations.

 “Mr. Weisselberg has been with the Trump Organization for 35 years, and he is the chief financial officer.
-And while he may not have technical access to certain of the Trump Organization records, with respect to the relevant financial records, Mr. Weisselberg is the boss,” said Shinerock.
+And while he may not have technical access to certain of the Trump Organization records, with respect to the relevant financial records, Mr. Weisselberg is the boss,” Shinerock said.

 “Mr. Weisselberg is also not an innocent party being caught up as collateral damage here.
 He’s an executive who stands accused by a grand jury of multiple felonies, including fraud and tax evasion.”